-- Compromised security – A public or private blockchain have a better security as the nodes participate in a consensus method properly.
+- Compromised security – A public or private blockchain has better security as the nodes participate in a consensus method properly.
 But, in the case of permissioned blockchains, this might not hold true.
 The security of a permissioned network is as good as the member’s integrity.
 This means that a small section of a permissioned system can work together to modify the data stored within the network.
 In this way, the integrity of the network can be compromised.
 To resolve it, the system should have proper permissions set so those bad actors cannot merge together to cause the desired effect.

 - Control, Censorship, and Regulation – In an ideal world, these permissioned blockchains should work as that of a public blockchain, but with regulations.
 However, the regulations bring censorship to the network, where the authority can restrict a transaction or control it from happening.
-These are a threat to any business or organization who is using the permissioned network.
+These are a threat to any business or organization that is using the permissioned network.
 This approach also stops the permissioned network from making the most out of the whole blockchain ecosystem.

-Types of blockchain permissioned ledger technologies (DLTs)
+Types of blockchain and distributed ledger technologies